fnordoglargh/metametalmapper/README.md

 ## Backlog

-* Notify user on calling analysis if a country has not been mapped entirely.
 * Implement a flag to overwrite data unconditionally.
 * Implement option to overwrite data based on its age.
 * Connecting releases with labels.
 The screenshot shows additional label nodes